usernameisleye/Kaafila-project/README.md

 # Kaafila
-A simple on-going basic design
+A single page responsive web design with a few cool animations and hover effects.
+Check it out!